 For 4 persons

-- 1 fresh chicken, (ideally black-leg chicken farm chicken)
+- 1 fresh whole chicken, (ideally black-leg chicken farm chicken)

 - 5 sticks of celery